rabbitmq/workloads/resiliency/README.md

   - node crashes
   - operator stops the node
   - operator closes the connection
-  - operator is performing a rolling upgrade
+  - operator is performing a rolling upgrade (e.g. Upgrade *PCF RabbitMQ 1.13.8 / RabbitMQ 3.7.7* to *RabbitMQ 3.7.8 (PCF RabbitMQ 1.13.7*)

 Provided we have configured the application with a list of addresses to the RabbitMQ cluster, Spring AMQP will automatically try to connect to the other nodes.
 This is the case when we use On-Demand PCF RabbitMQ offering with a cluster.
 In the case of Pre-Provision PCF RabbitMQ, where we only have one address, the HA-proxy's address, Spring AMQP will keep trying to connect to that single address.